makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 Now you need to create a template for `/data/home/root/.ssh/authorized_keys`.

-You can link it:

-    ln -s ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/scripts/templates/home/root/.ssh/authorized_keys

-or copy it:
+You must copy it, as the templating process won't copy links:

     cp ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/scripts/templates/home/root/.ssh/authorized_keys